cokelaer/bioservices/bioservices/README.txt

 The primary goal of **BioServices** is to use Python as a glue language to provide a programmatic access to several Bioinformatics Web Services.
-By doing so, elaboration of  new applications that combine several of the wrapped Web Services should be fostered.
+By doing so, elaboration of  new applications that combine several of the wrapped Web Services is fostered.

 One of the main philosophy of **BioServices** is to make use of the existing biological databases (not to re-invent new databases) and to alleviates the needs for expertise in Web Services for the developers/users.

-So far, BioServices provides wrappers for 18 Web Services including
+BioServices provides access to 25 Web Services including

 * `BioModels <http://www.ebi.ac.uk/biomodels-main/>`_
 * `KEGG <http://www.genome.jp/kegg/pathway.html>`_